Emu Aragon, MS, LCMHC, QS, LPC-MHSP, NCC, ACS

 he/him

 Therapy often begins at the intersection of story and survival - where lived experience, identity, and longing for relief quietly converge.
-Emu Aragon (he/him) is a Licensed Clinical Mental Health Counselor whose work is shaped by over a decade of walking alongside individuals and communities navigating trauma, identity development, and complex relational worlds.
-Grounded in trauma-informed, relational, and culturally responsive care, Emu offers therapy as a space where Queer and Transgender folx, People of Color, and neurodivergent clients can be fully seen, named, and honored.
-Drawing from evidence-based approaches and a deep respect for clients’ innate wisdom, his work invites healing that is not about fixing what is broken, but about reclaiming what has always been there.
-He also welcomes work with romantic partners navigating challenges within either monogamous or ethically non-monogamous relationship structures.
+Over the last decade, my work has been shaped by walking alongside individuals and communities navigating trauma, identity development, and complex relational worlds.
+Grounded in trauma-informed, relational, and culturally responsive care, I offer therapy as a space to not just heal but thrive after wounding experiences rather than be defined by them.
+I am especially passionate about offering a brave space for Queer and Transgender folx, People of Color, and neurodivergent adults (ADHD/Autism), where they can be fully seen, accepted, and honored.
+Drawing from evidence-based approaches and a deep respect for clients’ innate wisdom, my work invites healing that is not about fixing what is broken, but about reclaiming what has always been there.
+I also welcome work with romantic partners navigating challenges within either monogamous or ethically non-monogamous relationship structures.

 Qualifications |

-Emu holds a Bachelor of Science degree in Clinical Psychology (2014) and Master of Science degree in Clinical Mental Health Counseling (2018) from Southern Adventist University in Tennessee.
-He is a Licensed Clinical Mental Health Counselor in North Carolina and a Licensed Professional Counselor – Mental Health Service Provider in Tennessee.
-Emu is a National Certified Counselor and an Approved Clinical Supervisor, with extensive experience supporting master’s-level counselors-in-training in both clinical and academic settings.
-He is currently a PhD student in Counseling and Counselor Education at the University of North Carolina at Greensboro, where his training emphasizes trauma-informed practice, clinical supervision, and social context.
-He also holds a graduate certificate in Women’s, Gender, and Sexuality Studies, reflecting his commitment to culturally responsive and justice-oriented care.
-Emu is trained and certified in administering the ADOS-2, an empirically validated diagnostic assessment developed to observe behaviors associated with Autism Spectrum Disorder (ASD).
+Emu holds a Bachelor of Science degree in Clinical Psychology (2014) and a Master of Science degree in Clinical Mental Health Counseling (2018) from Southern Adventist University in Tennessee.
+He is a Licensed Clinical Mental Health Counselor in North Carolina, a Licensed Professional Counselor – Mental Health Service Provider in Tennessee, and a National Certified Counselor.
+He is a Qualified Supervisor of associate-level counselors in North Carolina and holds the Approved Clinical Supervisor credential along with extensive experience supporting counselors-in-training in both clinical and academic settings.
+He is currently a PhD student in Counseling and Counselor Education at the University of North Carolina at Greensboro, where his training emphasizes trauma-informed practice, clinical supervision, and social justice.
+He holds a graduate certificate in Women’s, Gender, and Sexuality Studies, reflecting his commitment to culturally responsive and justice-oriented care.
+Additionally, Emu is trained and certified in administering the ADOS-2, an empirically validated diagnostic assessment developed to observe behaviors associated with Autism Spectrum Disorder (ASD).

 |